 If you felt E75 is high for your budget and needs, then this FLIR E6 is the best value thermal imaging camera.

-In case, you don’t need a thermal camera with interchangeable lens and higher resolution, you can’t go wrong with E6 thermal camera.
+In case, you don’t need a thermal camera with an interchangeable lens and higher resolution, you can’t go wrong with the E6 thermal camera.

 Thermal Camera Features

-It has the IR sensor with the resolution of about 160 x 120 pixels and the temperature measurement points for this device is 19,200.
+It has the IR sensor with a resolution of about 160 x 120 pixels and the temperature measurement points for this device is 19,200.